‘Will we ever solve the childcare crisis?’

 Figure: Annual cost of center-based infant care by state (Adjusted for differences in the cost of living

-According to their press release, the grants can be used “for child care business startups or expansions, training, facility modifications, direct subsidies or incentives to retain employees, or improvements required for licensing, and assistance with licensing and other regulatory requirements.”
+for child care business startups or expansions, training, facility modifications, direct subsidies or incentives to retain employees, or improvements required for licensing, and assistance with licensing and other regulatory requirements.

-Childcare is a complex labor-intensive industry, which partly explains the high costs.
-However, that is not the entire part of the story.
-Providers are also burdened and discouraged by a myriad of rules that barely contribute to safety or quality but make it costly for them to provide care.
+Childcare is a complex, labor-intensive industry.
+This partly explains the high costs.
+At the same time, however, the state burdens providers with a myriad of rules that barely contribute to safety or quality but raise the costs of providing care.

-If solutions to childcare do not incorporate regulatory reform, legislators only risk making childcare even more expensive while shifting the costs onto Minnesota taxpayers.
+If childcare solutions do not incorporate regulatory reform, legislators only risk raising costs while shifting costs onto taxpayers.